 For travel on Qantas, its own search tool is king.
-With the latest website update, you can browse Classic Flight Rewards without logging in, and see what taxes are required as well.
+You can browse Classic Flight Reward seats without logging in, and see what taxes are required as well.

 The Qantas site also includes most of its partners including American Airlines, British Airways, Cathay Pacific, Emirates, Fiji Airways, Japan Airlines, Malaysia Airlines, Qatar Airways and more.
 The site is a great first port of call if you are trying to use Qantas Points.

-If you prefer the traditional reward seat calendar, that’s easy too.
+If you prefer the traditional reward seat calendar, that’s easy too (for international searches, not domestic).
 Just head to the Qantas multi-city booking page and do your search from there.
 Be sure to tick ‘Use points – Classic Flight Rewards only’.